wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-overview.md

 ## Who creates the CoE?

-Anyone can collaborate and initiate a [Community of Enablement](/images/coming-soon.png) and any of its related ceremonies.
+Anyone can collaborate and initiate a [Center of Enablement](/images/coming-soon.png) and any of its related ceremonies.
 Our directors and managers are the **stewards** to ensure we have buy-in and that each CoE provides vision, direction, and governance to the organization.

 ---